What Is the Optimal Ranking Score Between Precision and Recall? We Can Always Find It and It Is Rarely $F_1$: Case Studies

+Let us start by considering the uniform distribution over the set $\setI$ of all performances: $ \setI = \allPerformances $.
 It is the Dirichlet distribution with all concentration parameters set to $1$, and corresponds to a uniform distribution in a tetrahedron (see \cref{fig:setI}).
-With this distribution, precision and recall have uniformly distributed values and are positively correlated: $\kendall(\scorePrecision;\scoreRecall)=\nicefrac13$.
+With this distribution, precision and recall are uniformly distributed and positively correlated: $\kendall(\scorePrecision;\scoreRecall)=\nicefrac13$.
+The $\scoreFOne$ score has not uniformly distributed values, but is the optimal tradeoff between $\scorePrecision$ and $\scoreRecall$: